Azure/azure-powershell/src/ResourceManager/DevTestLabs/Commands.DevTestLabs/help/Get-AzDtlAutoStartPolicy.md

 ## SYNTAX

 ```
-Get-AzureRmDtlAutoStartPolicy [-LabName] <String> [-ResourceGroupName] <String>
+Get-AzDtlAutoStartPolicy [-LabName] <String> [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmDtlAutoStartPolicy** cmdlet gets the auto start policy of a lab which schedules lab virtual machines for automatic start.
+The **Get-AzDtlAutoStartPolicy** cmdlet gets the auto start policy of a lab which schedules lab virtual machines for automatic start.
 The cmdlet returns the enabled or disabled status of the policy and the days of the week and time of day that you have set to allow lab virtual machines to be scheduled for automatic start.

 ## EXAMPLES